 Great care must be taken when determining the usage or classification of a building.
 The dead loads (snow loads) that agricultural buildings can withstand are significantly less than for the industrial classification.

 Industrial Class 1 – Human occupation is unlimited, and there is no minimum distance restriction from other occupied building or highways.
 Be mindful that boundary conditions may apply and a fire boundary required.
 Minimum design life 50 years

 Agricultural Class 2 – Human occupation not to exceed 6 hours per day at a maximum density of 1 person per 100 sq m.
 Building must be greater than 20 metres from nearest occupied building and or highway.
 Minimum design life 10 years.

 Can you supply other building work services, such as partition walls, electrics, security, etc.?

-We can.
-Ask for a quote when you make your initial enquiry.
+It depends on the precise details.
+Ask via our quote form when you make your initial enquiry.

 Where do you supply steel buildings to?

 We supply and erect steel buildings to anywhere in the United Kingdom.

 This is where you should answer the most common questions prospective customers might have.
 It’s a good idea to cover things like your return policy, product warranty info, shipping and returns, etc. Check out the examples below.